kdcgarber/5v-Power-supply-change/README.md

 ![5v-Power-supply-change](/images/image003.jpg)

-Tims pencil marks give some insight into earlier attempts and can be ignored.
+Tim's pencil marks give some insight into earlier attempts and can be ignored.
-The red-X's show where we will remove components and the green show the clear path out of the power regulation circuits to the motherboard logic.
+The red-X's show where we will remove components and the green marks show the clear path out of the power regulation circuits to the motherboard logic.
 If we swap out the memory we can make a 5V only system.
-This removes the need for the DC-to-DC converter, however, there is snag.
+This removes the need for the DC-to-DC converter, however, there is a snag.
 If you look at the memory chip pinouts for the 4164 (64K using 16K) in the diagram below, in both cases, we have to get 5V on the lines where previously there was 12V.
 We can safely ignore the -5V lines.